AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Results

 \subsection{Model Performance for Personal Opinion Prediction}

-Table A4 shows that Alpaca-7b provides the best results overall across all three tasks among the three LLMs and matrix factorization model.
-It confirms that LLMs with a larger number of parameters show better performance.
-Interestingly, while the predictive performance gaps across four models are small for missing data imputation, the gaps become larger for retrodiction as fewer human responses are used during the fine-tuning process, with the largest gaps observed for unasked opinion prediction.
+\cref{tab:modelcomparison} shows that Alpaca-7B achieves the strongest overall performance across all three tasks among the three LLMs, the MF model, and the MICE benchmark.
+While performance differences are relatively small for response-level missing data imputation, they widen for retrodiction and become largest for unasked opinion prediction. \cref{fig:figure5}, Panel A displays the performance of the best model (i.e., Alpaca-7B) for individual-level predictions across three tasks.

-\cref{fig:figure3}, Panel A displays the performance of the best model (i.e., Alpaca-7b) for individual-level predictions across three tasks.
-Our top-performing model succeeds in the missing imputation task (AUC = 0.866), though the matrix factorization model also shows a similar level of performance (AUC = 0.852).
-Given that the matrix factorization model presumes that data are missing completely at random (MCAR) --- a stronger assumption than the missing at random (MAR) principle that underlies standard multiple imputation frameworks --- it is essential to examine how our models operate across various missing data mechanisms.
-Using the simulated GSS data based on three different mechanisms (MCAR, MAR, and MNAR: Missing Not At Random), Figure A6 shows that our model performs better under MCAR, MAR, and MNAR compared to matrix factorization.
+Our top-performing model succeeds in the missing imputation task (AUC $= 0.868$), though the MF also shows a similar level of performance (AUC $= 0.856$).
+Given that the MF presumes that data are missing completely at random (MCAR)---a stronger assumption than the missing at random (MAR) principle that underlies standard multiple imputation frameworks---it is essential to examine how our models operate across various missing data mechanisms.
+Using the simulated GSS data based on three different mechanisms (MCAR, MAR, and MNAR: Missing Not At Random), \cref{fig:figure_a_missing_mech} shows that our model performs better under MCAR, MAR, and MNAR than both MF and MICE benchmarks.
 These findings indicate that our model performs better in inferring answers for not only randomly skipped responses, as seen in split-ballot designs, but also for non-random systematic refusal.

-Our model also succeeds in the retrodiction task (AUC = 0.860), where it needs to predict the entirely missing responses in a certain year, significantly outperforming the matrix factorization model (AUC = 0.798).
-We further conduct a posthoc analysis to figure out how our model can generate highly accurate predictions based on sparse survey data by assessing the relative importance of features used in our model \citep{wangDCNV2Improved2021}\footnote{We estimate the importance of features and feature interactions in the model by calculating the root squared sum of weights, known as the Frobenius norm \citep{wangDCNV2Improved2021}.
-This allows us to estimate the importance of interactions between different sets of features in the model, such as \emph{a} to \emph{b} and \emph{c} to \emph{d}, in predicting responses.

-. }.
-Table A5 presents the importance of various features in our model based on Alpaca-7b.
-Specifically, we estimate \emph{F} using the weights of the first cross layer from the DCN.
-We find that the semantic embedding capturing the meaning of survey questions makes the largest contribution to predictions (0.243), which is followed by the interactions between semantic and period embeddings (0.192).
-These results suggest that the higher performance of our models compared to the matrix factorization model may arise from the advanced capabilities of LLMs in processing the meaning of survey questions and from its consideration of complex interactions between period embeddings and two other embeddings that aid in contextualizing model predictions across different periods.